dacodekid/dacodekid.com/content/gist/business-analysis/glossary.md

 ### Stakeholder Matrix

-A Stakeholder Matrix is a table or grid used to analyze stakeholders based on specific criteria such as influence, interest, or power.
-In business analysis, it is used to develop stakeholder communication plans and management strategies.
+The Stakeholder Matrix is a visual representation used in stakeholder analysis to categorize stakeholders based on their level of influence and interest in the project.
+This two-dimensional grid is divided into quadrants, each representing a different stakeholder engagement strategy.
+Typically, the axes represent "Power" or "Influence" and "Interest" or "Impact."
+Stakeholders are plotted on this grid, enabling the project team and business analysts to prioritize and tailor their engagement efforts.
+Strategies for engagement can range from closely managing stakeholders with high influence and high interest to merely monitoring those with low influence and low interest.

 ### Stakeholder Register

-The Stakeholder Register is a project document that includes information about identified stakeholders.
-It contains details such as contact information, role in the project, and specific requirements or expectations.
-In business analysis, the stakeholder register is essential for effective stakeholder management.
+The Stakeholder Register is a project management and business analysis document that contains information about the project’s stakeholders.
+It is a key component in stakeholder management and often includes details such as stakeholder identification, role in the project, contact information, expectations, and influence level.
+The Stakeholder Register serves as a central repository for all stakeholder-related information and is used as a basis for stakeholder analysis, communication planning, and engagement strategies.
+It is regularly updated throughout the project lifecycle to reflect any changes in stakeholder information or project dynamics.

 ### Storyboarding

-Storyboarding is a technique for visually representing the sequence of actions or tasks needed to achieve a specific outcome.
-In business analysis, it is often used in requirements elicitation and presentation to visualize user interactions with a system or process flow.
+Storyboarding is a technique used in both project management and business analysis for visually representing the sequence of activities, events, or steps to develop a feature, implement a process, or describe user interactions.
+It consists of a series of "boards" or "panels," much like a comic strip, that capture the significant actions or events in a sequential manner.
+This technique is often used in requirements elicitation and validation, as well as in solution design to provide stakeholders with a clear, visual representation of what to expect.
+It is particularly effective for clarifying complex scenarios or for projects where visual context is important, such as software development or process redesign.

 ### Story Mapping

-Story Mapping is a visual exercise used to arrange user stories to create a more holistic view of how they fit into the overall user experience.
-In business analysis, this technique helps in prioritizing requirements and understanding user needs and workflows.
+Story Mapping is a collaborative planning method that provides a visual representation of the product backlog.
+In this method, user stories are arranged in a two-dimensional grid to represent the sequence and hierarchy of the product’s functionalities.
+The top row typically represents the "user journey," describing the overarching steps a user takes to complete a specific goal.
+Underneath each of these steps, more detailed user stories are placed to define the tasks needed to achieve each step.
+In business analysis, this technique is used for requirements elicitation, prioritization, and release planning.
+It helps in understanding the flow, features, and scope of the product from the user's perspective.

 ### Structured Query Language (SQL)